BlakeACollins/Github-Finder/README.md

 # GitHub Profile Finder
 Search for anyone on this finder app!
-This app uses React, React Hooks, React Router, and Context API.
+This app is made with React, React Hooks, React Router, and Context API.

 # Usage
 npm install